codeRuslan/Batch-ETL-pipeline-Citi-Bikes/README.md

 ## Final visualization

 I have used Google Data Studio, because it was the fastest and easiest way to implement visualization from BigQuery.
 But still PowerBI and Tableau could also be used.
+Also, Google Data Studio the most easiest way to implement auto-refresh of dashboard, while with Power BI it is harder, but still fine.
+Tableau would be the hardest to set-up auto-refresh, as you would have to set-up seperate database and stream data from it, as Tableau does not support natively auto-refresh from BigQuery.

 ![image](https://snipboard.io/ObElAJ.jpg)